Gregory Sainton

 prof_pic.jpg

-I am part of the SKA (Square Kilometre Array) collaboration.
-It is an international radio telescope project designed to address fundamental questions in astrophysics, from the formation of the first galaxies to the search for life in the Universe.
+At Observatoire de Paris - PSL, within the LUX lab, current work is focused on the SKA (Square Kilometre Array) — an international project building the world’s largest radio telescope to address fundamental questions in astrophysics, from the formation of the first galaxies to the search for life in the Universe.
 With a collecting area equivalent to one square kilometre, a tremendous amount of data, making automated data processing a central challenge.
+The goal is to develop machine learning algorithms that can reliably find radio sources in this data.

-My research interests include unsupervised learning, signal processing for planetary science, and ML applied to astrophysics and Earth observation.
+Research interests include unsupervised learning, diffusion models, signal processing, and ML applied to astrophysics and Earth observation.